mgifford/drupal-security/src/drupal.rst

 simplifies development and maintenance.
 Note that the version of Drush packaged with your OS is likely to be extremely out of date.

-Although Drush used to be installed best with `PHP's PEAR`_, the current best practice is to use `Composer`_ (the dependency manager for PHP).
-See install details on the `Drush git page`_.
+It is recommended to install Drush with `Composer`_ (the dependency manager for PHP) but other options and details on the `Drush git page`_.

 There is a `Security Check`_ module available for Drush which is a basic sanity test for your configuration.
 When the module is added, you can run this against